How To Cope With Body Sensations

 Safety: “…But I’m worried that doing these exercises could be dangerous”

 These exercises are for people who find certain bodily sensations difficult.
 They are not dangerous and will typically produce mild to moderate symptoms.
 Most people should be able to do them safely.
 However, for people with certain medical conditions particular exercises may be unsuitable and it is recommended that you check with your medical doctor whether they are happy for you to complete the exercises.
 It may be helpful to take the worksheet with you to your doctor and ask them to say which exercises they are happy for you to do.
 If you suffer from any of the following medical conditions it is recommended that you check with your doctor before attempting the exercises:

 How to carry out exposure to body sensations exercises

 To overcome fear of body sensations you need to work through all of the exercises on the Interoceptive Exposure (fear of body sensations) worksheet.
 The tasks are not dangerous, but even in people without panic or fear they tend to produce moderate feelings of discomfort.
 To begin with you will need to try all of then, one by one, until you find the ones your panic responds to.
 Before each exercise read the instructions carefully.

 - Only do one exercise at a time

 - You might find it helpful to have someone with you when you practice these exercises initially (can you treat it like a game and both do them together?)

 - Always try to complete the task for the allotted time – stopping early counts as avoiding

-- Focus on the sensations you feel during the exercise – don’t try ot distract yourself
+- Focus on the sensations you feel during the exercise – don’t try to distract yourself